The Top SEO Consultants & Experts in Singapore

 Jackie Lee – ClickTrue Media

-Jackie Lee, CEO of ClickTrue media, boasts more than 12 years of experience in digital marketing.
-His passion lies with performance marketing.
-He gets his clients to dominate the search engine landscape.
-Jackie is known for testing every single one of his approaches to find out what works and what doesn’t before implementing them.
-Their first-hand digital marketing approach means businesses that work with him get industry-tested marketing strategies that are bound to work.
+Jackie Lee, CEO of ClickTrue media, holds over 12 years of experience in digital marketing.
+His skill is in performance marketing.
+He gets his clients to navigate the search engine landscape.
+Jackie is known for testing every his approaches to find out what works and what doesn’t before implementation.
+Their digital marketing approach means businesses that work with him get industry-tested marketing strategies that are bound to profit.
 Follow Jackie Lee on Linkedin at https://www.linkedin.com/in/jackieleechoonyau/

 George Foo – IH Digital

 George Foo, the Chief Operating Officer (COO) at IH Digital, holds a bachelor’s degree in marketing and finance.
-Ever since George realised his passion, he’s been partnering with businesses from all across Singapore in helping them realise the value of digital marketing.
-He has helped businesses in the following ways:
+Ever since George realized his passion, he’s been partnering with businesses from all across Singapore in helping them with digital marketing.
+He has helped businesses in these ways:

 - use SEO